In the City of Port Phillip, the arts are an essential part of the cultural diversity, creativity and prosperity of our communities.

 Council Officers and Arts Access Victoria staff will be working closely with THRIVE recipients to support the delivery of projects, including project amendments if required.

-For more information or to discuss your eligibility, please contact the THRIVE program manager:
+For more information contact the THRIVE program manager: